 Looking after your health

 It’s easy to forget to look after your own health needs whilst juggling everything else, but it’s important to take care of yourself.
 Here are some general tips and resources to support you to look after your health whilst caring:

 - Get enough sleep - many carers experience sleep difficulties due to stress and caring responsibilities.
-One of our trainers offers practical techniques to help you sleep better and feel more refreshed
+One of our trainers offers practical techniques to help you sleep better and feel more refreshed.